Poodle Personality Traits and Behavior

 Pet insurance for Poodles costs more than for mixed breed dogs.
 This is because Poodles are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace dog insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Poodles are susceptible.
-The best time to get pet insurance for your Poodle is when he's a healthy puppy.
+Embrace dog insurance plans offer full coverage for all breed-specific health conditions (excluding those that are pre-existing) to which Poodles are susceptible.
+The best time to get Poodle insurance is when he's a healthy puppy.
 You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.